lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 Since five classworks and two labs are dropped, your work on dropped assignments may be counted as a bonus.
 There may be additional assignments that you can complete for bonus as well.
-The exact computation will be decided later in the semester;
-however, the maximum bonus you may earn from this is 3 points out of 100 for the semester.
+The maximum bonus you may earn from this is 3 points out of 100 for the semester.

+Here's how this bonus category will be computed.
+First, recall that you can only earn three points total, even if you got more than three total.
+The following things sum up for your bonus score:
+* 1 point: a score of 50% or more on Lab 5;
+* 1 point: a score of 50% or more on any of the 6 labs beyond your required 4;
+* 0.1 point: any classwork beyond your required 17

 #### Course survey and evaluation